 Metabolic endotoxemia has recently become a large focus of research, especially in regard to the translocation of gram-negative bacterial components called lipopolysaccharides (LPSs) into systemic circulation.
 These LPSs have been implicated in the initiation of the diseases grouped under the heading of metabolic syndrome: diabetes, obesity and heart disease.

-Trying to overcome any of these conditions while grappling with an undiagnosed case of SIBO is going to leave you malnourished, frustrated and potentially very, very ill.
-I get very frustrated with people who ignore their gastrointestinal complaints or only care about symptom relief.
+Trying to overcome any of these conditions while grappling with an undiagnosed case of SIBO is going to leave you malnourished, frustrated and potentially very ill.
+I get frustrated with people who ignore their gastrointestinal complaints or only care about symptom relief.
 They run off to the nearest drug store to buy this or that potion or pill to relieve their gas, bloating, acid reflux, cramping, constipation, diarrhea–you name it, in order to get some relief.

 Look, I get it.
 I was once one of those people.
 But the reality is that your gut is trying to tell you that something is not right and ignoring these signals will lead to a whole host of trouble down the line.